MrT-Stephens/NextJs-Portfolio-Website-Template/README.md

     <img src="https://github.com/MrT-Stephens/NextJs-Portfolio-Website-Template/assets/92452307/cdadc1bc-88d6-425c-9f20-5efee9d2bf64"/>
   </li>
   <li>
     Commit all the items to your newly created repository and GitHub actions should automatically build and deploy your website.
-You can access it though the https://username.github.io, where _username_ is your username         or organization name on GitHub.
+You can access it though the https://username.github.io, where <strong>username</strong> is        your username or organization name on GitHub.
   </li>
 </ul>